jjestra/netivreg/README.md

 6. **Copy Python Files to the Stata ado/plus/py Folder:**

    - This the ```__init__.py```, ```g3sls.py``` and ```gmm.py``` files in the `Files` folder within this repository.
-   - Copy these files to the ```ado/plus/py``` forlder in your local user installation directory.
+   - Copy these files to the ```ado/plus/py``` folder in your local user installation directory.
 For example, `C:/Users/<usarname>/ado/plus/py` in Windows.
 If this folder does not exist, you can create it.

 ## How-To Video